EvanBacon/react-views/README.md

 ## Usage

 Drop-in replacement for View, Text, and Image that works with react-native-web and react-native.
-Adds the `:hover` style prop for web (does not support pre-rendering).
+Adds the `hoverStyle` style prop for web (does not support pre-rendering).

 ```tsx
 import { View, Image, Text } from "@bacons/react-views";